-The Fourth International Workshop on the Statistical Analyses of Multi-outcome Data (SAM 2018) will be held at Washington University in St. Louis on June 11-12, 2018 (Monday & Tuesday).
+The Fourth International Workshop on the Statistical Analyses of Multi-outcome Data (SAM 2018) was held at Washington University in St. Louis on June 11-12, 2018 (Monday & Tuesday).
 The first three meetings were successfully convened in University of Paris VI (2012), Cambridge University (2014), and People’s University of China in Beijing (2016).
 We also have European sister meetings in the University of Liverpool (2017) and University of Manchester in 2019.

 Jack Kalbfleisch (University of Michigan, USA)

 Lei Liu (Washington University, USA)

 D.C.
 Rao (Washington University, USA)

 Chengjie Xiong (Washington University, USA)